The Evolution of Community

 What we call community today can feel artificial, contrived, forced and inauthentic.
 The word community has become synonymous with organization.
 Our hearts are in the right place but we’ve somehow backtracked instead of advanced, becoming less connected to what community really is.
 But that’s okay.
 Community is still evolving.

 Community of the Heart

-This calibre of community is something we yearn for even if we don’t fully understand it.
+This calibre of Community is something we yearn for even if we don’t fully understand it.
 We are drawn to movies and shows that demonstrate the power and beauty of human connection.
 Think of the movie We Are Marshall, for instance, or Little Miss Sunshine to name just two.
-The first is a movie about a town pulling together after a tragedy and the second a story about the dynamics of an extended, multi-generation family learning to pull together in unusual circumstances.
+The first is a movie about a town pulling together after a tragedy and the second is a story about the dynamics of an extended, multi-generation family learning to pull together in unusual circumstances.
 Why do we feel so good when we curl up to watch shows like Friends, Big Bang Theory, and Blue Bloods?
-These shows tug on our heart strings because they demonstrate the beauty of the community of the heart.
+These shows tug on our heartstrings because they demonstrate the beauty of the Community of the heart.